 The CDC 2010 and JCSS 2012 papers focus on the semantics of hybrid modelers.
 The LCTES 2011 and EMSOFT 2011 papers describe the type system and compilation rules; the former addresses a basic dataflow language while the latter shows how to introduce hybrid automata.
-The HSCC 2013 paper describes practical aspects of the language and its compiler.
+The HSCC 2013 paper is a short introduction to the language and its compiler (version 1).
 The HSCC 2014 paper outlines some challenges in the treatment of causality in hybrid modelers and presents a Lustre-like causality analysis for Zélus.
 The CC 2015 paper describes how to adapt an existing synchronous compiler to generate code from hybrid models, and validates the approach in the industrial Scade Suite KCG code generator of Scade 6.
+Paper ML 2016 describes the design and implementation of SundialsML, a comprehensive OCaml interface to the Sundials library of numeric solvers for differential equations.
+Paper EMSOFT 2017 investigates the use of Zélus to write a standard library of control blocks, in both discrete and continuous time (e.g., integrators, filters, PIDs) relying on features available in Version 2 of the language.
+Paper EMSOFT 2018 describes the design principles of Zélus.
+Paper PLDI 2020 describes ProbZélus, a probabilistic extension of Zélus.

 Modeling languages for hybrid systems are cornerstones of embedded systems development in which software interacts with a physical environment.
 Sequential code generation from such languages is important for simulation efficiency and for producing code for embedded targets.
 Despite being routinely used in industrial compilers, code generation is rarely, if ever, described in full detail, much less formalized.
 Yet formalization is an essential step in building trustable compilers for critical embedded software development.